 3. Partition through Will Probate:

 In India, both joint family property, as well as self-acquired property, can be divided and partitioned and this partition of property can be carried out in many different ways.
 If all co-owners of joint property consent to partition, then it can be done in a very simple and hassle-free manner.
 However, even if one or all co-owners do not consent to partition, the same can be carried out by filing a partition suit in the appropriate court.
 If the partition is being carried out by a partition deed, then it is compulsory that the partition deed gets registered and stamped before the sub-registrar for it to become legally binding.
 Only a registered partition deed can be given as evidence in the court.
-On the other hand, partition carried out by family settlement arrangement need not be registered or stamped.
+On the other hand, partitions carried out by family settlement arrangements need not be registered or stamped.

 Partition where a partition suit is needed to be filed, it is necessary that first a legal notice is sent to all the co-owners of the property which states shares of each co-owner.
 If not fruitful, then a partition suit can be filed in the appropriate court.
 A partition can also be carried out through will probate.
 Partition of property empowers the sole owner of the property to transfer, sell or gift their share of the property, which cannot be done when it is a joint property held by two or more co-owners.